JazzMaster/MasterMyVMs/README.md

 Do not be stupid with your chromebook and ask me(because it was freely given to you) where you can run live versions of this thru the internet.
-(That is a 'qemu option'--oddly enough.
-I wont go into the details.)

 THIS IS HOW you 'try-before-buying'.
 Its called a VM.

 The other method is to buy a cdrom drive and grab a LIVE CD.